HiltonRoscoe/GlossaryMD/vvsg_living_glossary.md

 \#vvsg
 ## <a name="markedballot"></a>marked ballot
-Ballot that contains all of a voterâ€™s selections.
+Ballot that contains all of a voter's selections.

 \#vvsg
 ## <a name="militaryvoter"></a>military voter